2021 Popular Education Facilitation Training

 This training will share key principles and practices of popular education methodology, one of the core approaches to facilitation and training at UCI Community Resilience Projects and UCI Sustainability Resource Center.

 A popular education approach to facilitation acknowledges and taps the knowledge, wisdom, and experience that is already present in any given group.
 These elements are often key for communities seeking to generate lasting and relevant solutions to the social and environmental challenges they face.
-This training will also share some core practices from Theatre of the Oppressed, which is a set of games and tools that engage people in community building, critical reflection and dialogue so that we can better understand social issues, power dynamics and possibilities for transformation.
+This training will support facilitators to apply a trauma-informed equity lens and provide an opportunity to practice core facilitation skills such as dimensional listening, asking generative questions, designing dynamic agendas, leading experiential activities and navigating challenging group dynamics.
 This training aims to bring together a stronger community of practice in the use of such approaches here at UC Irvine and among our collaborators from the wider community.

 Course materials will be relevant for use in both in person and virtual live settings.
 Participants will explore new ways to use zoom and other online tools as facilitators.